whensuddenlygames/MysteryMonsterMayhem/pages/cypher_system/different.md

 - New Types.
 - New Abilities.
 - While standard Effort rules still apply (i.e. you may spend a number of levels of Effort per action equal to your Effort), it is also capped to Tier + 1 per scene.
 Meaning that a Tier 1 character may only use their Effort twice in a given scene.
-- Any NPC woth the Monster descriptor cannot be killed, only Dazed and/or Trapped.
+- Any NPC with the Monster descriptor cannot be killed, only Dazed and/or Trapped.
-- You'll find that most of the outright comnat abilities have been removed or reduced in effectiveness.
+- You'll find that most of the outright combat abilities have been removed or reduced in effectiveness.
 - A new PANIC! level has been added to the PCs and Group.